Albin-Rohde/no-name/README.md

 The project intend to make it possible to play _Cards Against Humanity_ online with friends.

-### Getting started
+### Developing this project
-Clone this repo and follow the steps in [set-up-project](./set-up-project.md) to get started with development.
+To contribute to this project follow the instructing in [Development.md](./Development.md) to get started.

 ### Key features